confeitaria/inelegant/readme.rst

     >>> import some_module
     Traceback (most recent call last):
       ...
-    ImportError: No module named some_module
+    ModuleNotFoundError: No module named 'some_module'

 The ``available_module()`` context manager
 ------------------------------------------